shrinerb/shrine/doc/direct_s3.md

 # Direct Uploads to S3

-Shrine gives you the ability to upload files directly to S3, which frees your server from accepting file uploads.
-If on saving the record you need to do some file processing, you can kick that into a background job using the `backgrounding` plugin.
-If you're not doing any processing and your permanent storage is also S3, saving the record will perform an S3 COPY request from cache to store, without any downloading and uploading (which is both fast and memory-efficient).
+Shrine gives you the ability to upload files directly to Amazon S3, which is beneficial for several use cases:

+* accepting uploads is resource-intensive for the server, and delegating it to an external service makes scaling easier

+* if both temporary and permanent storage are S3, promoting an S3 file to permanent storage will simply issue an S3 copy request, without any downloading and reuploading

+* with multiple servers it's generally not possible to cache files to the disk, unless you're using a distibuted filesystem that's shared between servers

+* Heroku restricts file uploads to disk, allowing you to saves files only in the temporary folder, which gets wiped out between deploys

+* Heroku has a 30-second request limit, so if the client has a slow connection and/or your files are larger, uploads to your app can easily hit that limit

+You can start by setting both temporary and permanent storage to S3 with different prefixes (or even buckets):

 ```rb
 require "shrine/storage/s3"